slicedlime/seasons/README.md

 of the pack.
 This pack is currently in beta stage of development.
 Using it on worlds you care about happens on your own risk.

+There is also no way to safely remove the pack, so be sure you want to keep it when you install it (or do so on a copy of the world).
+Removing the pack will replace all biomes where it has been active with Plains.

 ### Performance

 To keep track of some things like plants buried in snow, the pack uses marker entities.
 Because of